Le Colisée

 Le Colisée is an indoor arena in Chalon-sur-Saône, France.
 It is primarily used for basketball games, and it is the home arena of the French Pro A League club Élan Chalon.
 The arena seats 5,000 people.

 History

+The hall was inaugurated on September 29, 2001 for a match between Chalon and Nancy.
+In its first year, the Colisée welcomed over 100,000 spectators. Élan Chalon averaged 4,000 spectators per game in Pro A, the only venue to achieve 100% occupancy from 2001 to 2007.

 In 2016, the 2016 FIBA Europe Cup Final Four was held at the Le Colisée, with Élan Chalon functioning as the hosts.